Sex, Love & Goop — Reviewed by a Sex Professional

 “Intimacy is so much about being witnessed.
 And a lot of us struggle with being witnessed by others because we don’t even allow ourselves to witness ourselves.
 If I am unable to look at myself, how am I going to allow my partner to look at me?
 How am I going to get to a space where I experience true intimacy with a partner if I’m terrified of self-intimacy?
 If I’m scared that somebody else will see something that I don’t allow myself to see?”

 I cannot say I fully agree with one of the key messages of Sex, Love & Goop, which would be placing sex life achievements as the path to fulfillment.
-To me, it’s more so an integral part of life - not the end goal and not the purpose.
+To me, it’s more so an integral part of life — not the end goal and not the purpose.
+So if you don’t know which TV show about sex to watch, you should probably just watch Sex and the City instead.
 The most important thing here would be to remember that we’re all different and there’s no universal recipe to finding yourself and embracing your sexuality.
-We are all unique beings - we’re beautiful, sexy, worthy.
+We are all unique beings — we’re beautiful, sexy, worthy.
 And we all deserve love.